oceanondawave/tarotreader/README.md

 # 🔮 Mystical Tarot Reader

-A beautiful, modern React web app that provides AI-powered tarot readings using the OpenRouter API.
+A beautiful, modern React web app that provides AI-powered tarot readings using OpenAI API with OpenRouter fallback.
 Features a complete 78-card Tarot deck with fluid animations and system dark mode support.

 ## ✨ Features